Types of Dinosaurs: Discover Dinosaur Families & Groups, With Pictures & Facts

 Giganotosaurus was a Carcharodontosaurid.
 Click on the image to find out more about this kind of dinosaur.

 Carcharodontosauridae is a family of dinosaurs that includes some of the largest land carnivores that ever lived.
-The name comes from the Greek for ‘shark-toothed lizards’.
+The name is derived from the Greek for ‘shark-toothed lizards’.

 Example Carcharodontosaurids